Topics in this article

 Within seconds, the system identifies the threat, isolates the affected systems and neutralizes the attack before it can do any damage.
 You breathe a sigh of relief, grateful for the advanced technology that just averted a potential disaster.

 However, the story doesn’t end there.
 As you investigate the incident, you realize that the attack was itself powered by AI, designed to bypass traditional security measures.
-This underscores a critical truth: AI is both a powerful ally and a formidable adversary in the fight against cyberthreats.
+This underscores a critical truth: AI is both a powerful ally and a powerful adversary in the fight against cyberthreats.
 The same technology that protects your business can be weaponized against it.

-AI is here to stay — and raises security concerns
+AI is here to stay

 Considering AI from every angle has never been more important.
 We’ve all heard the story.
 A BCC Research report published in 2024 says the market for enterprise AI is expected to grow from $8.3 billion in 2022 to $68.9 billion in 2028 at a compound annual growth rate of 43.9%.
-And, looking at GenAI in particular, 99% of organizations are planning to increase their investment in this versatile technology, according to NTT DATA’s Global GenAI Report.
+Indeed, more and more organizations are adopting GenAI and agentic AI solutions.

 As investment in AI grows, it becomes a fundamental part of organizational technology and helps to identify exposures and manage vulnerabilities throughout business functions and processes.

-The good: the benefits of AI in cybersecurity
+The good: The benefits of AI in cybersecurity

 Threat hunting and improved threat detection